dafoumiR24/Expression-Profiles-Validation/README.md

 __Input arguments__

-NORM_EXPR_VALUES_MRNA: a data frame containing normalized expression values for a series of samples, with rows corresponding to mRNAs and columns to samples
+_NORM_EXPR_VALUES_MRNA_: a data frame containing normalized expression values for a series of samples, with rows corresponding to mRNAs and columns to samples
-NORM_EXPR_VALUES_MIR: a data frame containing normalized expression values for a series of samples, with rows corresponding to mature miRNAs and columns to samples
+_NORM_EXPR_VALUES_MIR_: a data frame containing normalized expression values for a series of samples, with rows corresponding to mature miRNAs and columns to samples
-gene_list: a character vector containing mRNAs to be included in the network
+_gene_list_: a character vector containing mRNAs to be included in the network
-miRNA_list: a character vector containing miRNAs to be included in the network
+_miRNA_list_: a character vector containing miRNAs to be included in the network
-method: a character string indicating which correlation coefficient is to be used for the test.
+_method_: a character string indicating which correlation coefficient is to be used for the test.
 One of pearson, kendall, or spearman, can be abbreviated
-adjust_pvalue_method: character string specifying p-value adjustment method.
+_adjust_pvalue_method_: character string specifying p-value adjustment method.
 Possible options: holm, hochberg, hommel, bonferroni, BH, BY, fdr, none.
-miRNA_annot: a character string indicating the data frame of annotation of mature miRNAs.
+_miRNA_annot_: a character string indicating the data frame of annotation of mature miRNAs.
 The first column contains the mature miRNA accession numbers (MIMAT SYMBOLS) and the second one the mature miRNA symbols.
-cor_pvalue_cutoff: a correlation p-value threshold to define the most significant miRNA-mRNA interactions
+_cor_pvalue_cutoff_: a correlation p-value threshold to define the most significant miRNA-mRNA interactions
-outputFileFolder: a character string indicating the output directory pathway
+_outputFileFolder_: a character string indicating the output directory pathway

 __Output data files__